We work with each student and family, one-on-one, to make Brevard affordable.

 - Interview for a Scholarship Competition award!

 - Interview for scholarships that combine with your previously awarded Merit Scholarship.

-- You can also apply and interview for the Honors Program, Institute for Women in Leadership (IWIL), and Fine Arts Scholarships including Theatre and Visual Arts!
+- You can also apply and interview for the Honors Program, Institute for Women in Leadership (IWIL), and Fine Arts Scholarships including Music, Theatre and Visual Arts!

 - Please note that the scholarships above may have additional application requirements!